 The section defines various kinds of punishments to which the offenders are liable under the Indian Penal Code.
 The punishments given under section 53 apply only to offences given under this Code.

 In India, the reformative theory is followed to provide punishment.
-The punishment awarded should neither be so harsh nor so easy so that it fails to serve their purpose in generating impact on the offender and as an eye-opener for others.
+The punishment awarded should neither be so harsh nor so easy that it fails to serve its purpose of generating an impact on the offender and as an eye-opener for others.
 It is considered that punishment should be of such a nature that it brings reform in a person’s personality and thinking.